-The Kent Carriage Gap was included in the British Standard 5709 for gaps, gates and stiles but the British Horse Society is against its use and does not recommend it because it obstructs many modern horse-drawn vehicles in use.
-It obstructs because:
+The Kent Carriage Gap is not recommended by the British Horse Society because it obstructs many modern horse-drawn vehicles in use because:

-- 1. The gap of 1.5m is too narrow for many vehicles to negotiate safely - 2.
-Bollard 1 is too high for modern vehicles to pass with one wheel between 1 and 3 because their axle-to-ground clearance is often less than 200mm and erosion or uneven ground may increase the relative height of the bollard - 3.
-It is impassable by a vehicle drawn by a pair of horses because for a wheel to pass between 1 and 3, 1 is in the path of one horse - 4.
-Reducing the height of Bollard 1 to less than 200mm to allow clearance makes it a trip hazard on foot or for a pair of horses and it is likely to be obscured by vegetation as well as failing to prevent passage of four-wheeled motor vehicles - 5.
-The pattern of bollards has rarely been installed accurately, which makes it more of an obstruction to more users; nor was the structure maintained, so ruts, erosion or vegetation increased the risks to users.
+- 1. The gap of 1.5m is too narrow for most vehicles to negotiate safely - 2.
+Bollard 1 is generally far too high for vehicles to pass as intended with one wheel between 1 and 3 because ground clearance of many vehicles is less than 200mm and erosion or uneven ground may increase the relative height of the bollard - 3.
+Bollard 1 is impassable by a carriage and pair of horses because for a wheel to be between 1 and 3, Bollard 1 is in the path of one horse - 4.
+Reducing the height of Bollard 1 to less than 200mm to allow clearance makes it a trip hazard on foot or for a pair of horses and it is likely to be obscured by vegetation as well as probably failing to achieve its purpose of preventing passage of four-wheeled motor vehicles

+The arrangement was also very rarely installed accurately, which most frequently made it more of an obstruction, nor was it maintained so ruts, erosion or vegetation increase the risks to users.